Adopting a Boxer

 Josie is a lovely and lively 8 year old and has lived with another dog which was her daughter, unfortunately after a while there was a power struggle and they had to be separated.

-She could live with another dog but it would need to be the right one.
+She is an amazing girl who will flourish being the only dog as she has so much love to give and needs the chance to show this in a dog free home.
 She has lived with older children but never young ones and as she is 8 it might be a bit much to expect of her to be with youngsters

 Josie is very much looking forward to hearing from you